Fun with an HW-8

 - On the audio board place a 1K resistor across the IN hole to one of the GND holes (do not solder the IN hole yet!)

-- Place one end of a 33K resistor also in the IN hole.
+- Place one end of a 33K resistor also in the same IN hole.
 Solder.

 - Connect the free “Phones” wire to the other side of the 33K resistor.

-- Set the audio board pot to half way.
+- Set the audio board trimmer to half way.
 Turn on your rig and enjoy!

 MC1496 Adapter board